Health Department 'rescues' 22 tons of food from trash in program that feeds the hungry

 “We want to get the food into the neighborhoods that need it the most,” Corson said.
 “We don’t want people to have to walk long distances to get healthy food.”

-Started with two grants from Cal Recycle and the Kaiser Foundation totaling $121,000, Waste Hunger, Not Food uses two refrigerated trucks to transport food from 10 local schools and two local businesses to around 20 churches.
+Started with a $191,963 grant from Cal Recycle and a $30,000 grant from the Kaiser Foundation, Waste Hunger, Not Food uses two refrigerated trucks to transport food from 10 local schools and two local businesses to about 20 churches.

 “The food we get from (Waste Hunger) is stuff like grapes and apple slices, or milk,” said Nick Sartoris, pastor of Riverview Assembly of God Church in Oildale, one of the churches that receives food each week from the program.
 “I think it’s incredible.”